“Star of Bethlehem” Care Guide: Easy Growing Tips

 Yellowing Leaves

-Yellow leaves typically indicate natural dormancy or overwatering.
-Allow the foliage to die back naturally after blooming, and reduce watering as the plant enters its dormant period.
+Yellow leaves generally indicate natural dormancy or overwatering.
+Allow foliage to die back naturally after blooming, and reduce watering as the plant enters its dormant period.

 Propagation Guide

 Star of Bethlehem can be propagated easily through bulb division or seeds.
-Here’s how you can propagate successfully:
+Below are the best methods:

 Propagation by Bulb Division

-1. In late summer or early fall, dig up established clumps carefully.
+1. In late summer or early fall, carefully dig up established clumps.

 2. Gently separate the bulbs, discarding any that are damaged or soft.